mmaelzer/uhoh/readme.md

 define(['uhoh'], functon(uhoh) {
   /**
    * Call uhoh with a callback:
-   * uhoh will not make requests to the server, but will
+   * uhoh will not make requests to the server but will
    * callback with an object and an optional error
    */
   uhoh(function(info, err) {